-- The Department intends to enhance current rate review activities by conducting in- depth analysis of proposed rate increases and then compiling and publishing proposed rate increases in order to engage and educate the public and policymakers about the cost of health insurance, the cost of health care, and the impact of benefit design. - As mentioned in our three previous reports, our Research Economist began working in May 2013 and has already completed his first reports that are based on loss ratios, rate increases, actuarial assumptions and some trend analysis on claims by company, aging by company, as well as lapse by company. - Our initial intention was to have these reports posted on our website during the July September 2013 quarter, but while the reports that were generated were being reviewed by senior staff, it was determined that there was a need to make some revisions to the way issuers are filing their rates.

-The information collected, while it was sufficient for rate review, it was not collected in a manner that allowed for the information in the reports to be clear enough to be posted for the public to view.
+- The Department intends to enhance current rate review activities by conducting in- depth analysis of proposed rate increases and then compiling and publishing proposed rate increases in order to engage and educate the public and policymakers about the cost of health insurance, the cost of health care, and the impact of benefit design. - As mentioned in our four previous reports, our research economist began working in May 2013 and has already completed his first reports that are based on loss ratios, rate increases, actuarial assumptions and some trend analysis on claims by company, aging by company, as well as lapse by company. - Our initial intention was to have these reports posted on our website during the July September 2013 quarter, but while the reports that were generated were being reviewed by senior staff, it was determined that there was a need to make some revisions to the way issuers are filing their rates. - The information collected, while it was sufficient for rate review, it was not collected in a manner that allowed for the information in the reports to be clear enough to be posted for the public to view.
 Therefore, we are in the process of implementing some changes to the web portal to allow this information to be collected in a manner that would allow the Department to generate, analyze and provide this information to the public by way of our website.
 As a result of closing about 50 filings during this last quarter, we are working with our research economist to re-run the reports.
 This may provide additional data which should help with the credibility of the reports.
-Our research economist will hopefully be able to run some simpler statistics which we should be able to put in a chart, which will help us explain the results in a way that a lay person can understand them.
+Our research economist will hopefully be able to run some simpler statistics which we should be able to put in a chart, which will help us explain the results in a way that a lay person can understand them. - The Department staff has met with IT in regard to the changes to the web portal and as a result, the staff research economist was able to run simpler statistic reports.
+We are working on the language that will be explaining the results of the reports. - In addition, the changes to the web portal are allowing the Department to move forward with the report card. - We are currently meeting with IT in regard to the implementation and placement of the report card on the Department's website.